The long-awaited Luminar AI feature has finally arrived…

 Use Bokeh AI Together With …

-Granted, Bokeh AI is a powerful tool for your portraits photos.
+Granted, Bokeh AI is a powerful tool for your portrait photos.
 But to make the most out of it, you should use it together with other Luminar AI tools.
 Luminar AI was designed so that you don’t need a rigorous workflow.
 You can always switch it up, go back, and even reset all the changes.
-However, I still developed a workflow that speeds up my photo editing and guarantees the best results.

-Here’s an example workflow I use for my portraits:
+Here’s an example of the workflow I use for my portraits:

 0. Composition AI